LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 });
 ```

-Now, if you visit the companies page as a registered user, you will get a `Forbidden` page, because the default role of users is **customer**, not administrator.
+Now, if you visit the companies page as a registered user, you will get a `Forbidden` page because the default role of users is **customer**, not the administrator.

 ![](images/companies-forbidden.png)